 To help you better understand Colorado UDD, below our Colorado DUI defense lawyers discuss:

-A first UDD offense is a class A traffic infraction.
+A first offense for underage DUI is a Colorado class A traffic infraction.
 It is not a crime.
 Second or subsequent violations are, however, misdemeanor criminal offenses.

 - Taking an over-the-counter cold medicine containing alcohol,

 - Eating a dessert that contains alcohol,